MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-CalendarDiagnosticLog.md

 ```

 ### -ResultSize
-The ResultSize parameter specifies the maximum number of results to return.
-If you want to return all requests that match the query, use unlimited for the value of this parameter.
-The default value is 1000.
+This parameter is reserved for internal Microsoft use.
+A maximum of 1000 results are returned by this cmdlet.

 ```yaml
 Type: Unlimited
 Parameter Sets: (All)
 Aliases:
 Applicable: Exchange Server 2010, Exchange Server 2013, Exchange Server 2016, Exchange Online
 Required: False
 Position: Named
 Default value: None